 In addition to coverage in SilverScript sponsored by California's Valued Trust, if you currently have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
-He or she can help you determine how your current prescription drug coverage will work with our plan.
+They can help you determine how your current prescription drug coverage will work with our plan.